Tom1779/MediaPlayer/API-RENDER.md

 - **`vo='libmpv'` requires render context before playback:** If a file is somehow loaded before `initializeGL()` fires (before the window is shown), mpv will fail to initialize its VO.
 The `app.processEvents()` calls in `__main__` after `player.show()` mitigate this by forcing Qt to process the initial paint event before any file load.

 - **PyQt6 without ANGLE:** The render API requires Qt's native desktop OpenGL (WGL on Windows).
 ANGLE (OpenGL ES over D3D11) was removed from Qt 6 and is not available in any PyPI PyQt6 build.
 Attempts to use `AA_UseOpenGLES` or `AA_UseDesktopOpenGL` with `MpvRenderContext` cause crashes.

+---

+## Memory Usage

+This branch uses approximately 250MB of RAM at runtime, compared to ~150MB for the main (`wid=`) branch.
+The ~100MB difference has four causes:

+**60fps render timer (largest factor):** In the `wid=` branch, mpv drives its own render loop internally at the OS level — Python and Qt are mostly idle between events.
+In this branch, a `QTimer` fires every 16ms, waking the Qt event loop, calling `paintGL()`, which calls `ctx.render()`, which invokes libplacebo's full shader pipeline.
+That's 60 GPU→CPU round trips per second even when paused or playing audio-only content.
+The process stays hot in memory rather than idling.

+**libplacebo shader compilation:** When `MpvRenderContext` initializes, libplacebo compiles the `ewa_lanczossharp` and debanding shaders and caches the compiled objects in process memory for the lifetime of the app. `vo='gpu'` uses much simpler shaders that compile smaller.

+**`QOpenGLWidget` GL context overhead:** `QOpenGLWidget` maintains its own OpenGL context, framebuffer objects, and texture buffers that a plain `QWidget` doesn't.
+On Windows this includes a shadow copy of the backbuffer.
+Rough cost: 20-40MB depending on window resolution.

+**Property observer overhead:** Two additional constantly-firing mpv property observers (`video-format`, `sub-text`) keep Python callbacks alive and processing on every subtitle change.

+**Reducing memory usage:** The two highest-impact changes are dropping the render timer from 60fps to 30fps (`setInterval(33)`) and replacing `scale='ewa_lanczossharp'` with `scale='lanczos'`.
+Together these would recover approximately 30-50MB with minimal perceptible quality difference for typical content.